• Skip to primary navigation

 Sugar alcohols are our third group seen most often.
 Some names to look for include sorbitol, maltitol, and erythritol.
 While they are typically well-tolerated, large amounts have been known to cause stomach upset and bloating.

-Lastly, make sure that the protein powder you’re considering is certified for sport/third party tested.
+Supplement companies love to sneak other “enhancers” into their protein powders (caffeine is a big one).
+Some will even “amino spike” to make the overall protein content look higher than it actually is.
+To avoid unwanted ingredients that may be unsafe, be sure that the protein powder you’re considering is certified for sport/third party tested.
 This ensures that there isn’t anything in the stuff that isn’t approved by your local/national association.
 Look for a label on the front near the bottom.
-Three of the most common certifications you’ll see are Informed Sport, Informed Choice, and NSF (National Sanitation Foundation).
+Three of the most common certifications you’ll see are Informed Sport, Banned Substance Control Group and NSF Certified for Sport.

 As always, protein powder should be used as a supplement only.
 It should not replace meals or other whole-food protein sources.
 Don’t forget, protein powder labels were meant to read.
 Now you can go read them like a boss.